 Service line inspection

-Service lines are owned by property owners, but If we find that a service line is composed of lead, Denver Water will, as part of an interim program, replace that line entirely with copper at our cost.
+Service lines are owned by property owners, but If we find that a service line is composed of lead, Denver Water will, as part of a 2017 program, replace that line entirely with copper at our cost.

 Because lead service lines can increase the risk of exposure to lead through drinking water, Denver Water will provide post-replacement instructions, a water pitcher filter and filter cartridges to customers whose lead service lines were replaced.